How to start a ride-share business: your 2026 U.S. roadmap

 Federal and state registration

-First, get an Employer Identification Number (EIN) from the IRS website.
+Get an Employer Identification Number (EIN) from the IRS website.
 It is free and you receive it instantly.
-This number is your business’s federal tax ID.
-You will need it for banking and hiring.
+This number is your business's federal tax ID, and you need it for banking and hiring.

-Next, register your LLC with your state’s Secretary of State.
-This typically costs between $50 and $500 and can take 1-3 weeks.
-Some states also require a permit from their Public Utilities Commission (PUC) or Department of Transportation (DOT) to operate.
+Register your LLC with your state's Secretary of State.
+Some states also require a permit from their Public Utilities Commission (PUC) or Department of Transportation (DOT) to operate a passenger vehicle service.

 Local permits

-Your city or county will require a general business license, which usually costs $50-$200.
-Many cities also have specific Transportation Network Company (TNC) permits.
-Check your local government’s website for the exact forms, fees, and processing times in your area.
+Your city or county requires a general business license, which usually costs $50 to $200.
+Many cities also require a specific Transportation Network Company (TNC) permit.
+Check your local government's website for the exact forms, fees, and processing times in your area.

 Here are 3 immediate steps to take: